Kansas vs. Arizona odds, prediction: 2026 college basketball picks for February 28 from proven model

 SportsLine's model is going Over on the total (149.5 points).
 SportsLine's model is leaning Over on the total.
 The Over has hit in five of the last six meetings between the teams.
 The Over has also hit in Arizona's last game.
 Kansas is 7-3 against the spread in its last 10 games.
 Arizona, meanwhile, is 5-5 ATS in its last 10.

 The model projects the Jayhawks to have four players score 12.6 points or more, including Darryn Peterson's projected 17.3 points.
 The Wildcats are projected to have five players score 10.8 or more points, led by Brayden Burries, who is projected to score 14.9 points.
-The model is projecting 150 combined points as the Over clears in nearly 60% of simulations.
+The model is projecting 150 combined points as the Over clears more than 50% of the time.

 How to make Arizona vs. Kansas picks

-So who wins Kansas vs. Arizona and which side of the spread hits more than 50% of the time?
+So who wins Kansas vs. Arizona and which side of the spread is the better value?
 Visit SportsLine now to see which side of the Kansas vs. Arizona spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.